Appeals

 How long will I have to wait for an outcome?

-There is no exact timeframe for the appeal process but it will normally take several weeks for you to get an outcome letter.
+There is no exact time frame for the appeal process but it will normally take a few weeks for you to get an outcome letter.
 Bear in mind that if you're appealing during the results period there will be a lot of students submitting their appeals at the same time, which can cause delays.

 You can visit the University's appeals page to read more about what will happen to your appeal after you submit it.